Attentional Meta-learners for Few-shot Polythetic Classification: Background

+Attentional classifiers are more sensitive to variations within a class at the cost of additional computation.

-\paragraph{Focus on exclusive-or.} For a binary feature vector $\vx \in \{-1,1\}^n$, the number $\chi_\sA(\vx)=\textstyle \prod_{i \in \sA}x_i$ is the parity function or exclusive-or (XOR) over the bits $(x_i)_{i \in \sA}$.
-Every function $f:\{-1,1\}^n \rightarrow \mathbb{R}$ is a linear combination of the parity functions over $n$, and they form a linearly independent basis \cite{o2014analysis}.
-As such, being able to learn the partition functions guarantees that one can learn any other function over that domain.
+\paragraph{Boolean tasks.} In comparing these classifiers we make repeated use of tasks based on Boolean functions, and on exclusive-OR (XOR) in particular.
+For a binary feature vector $\vx \in \{-1,1\}^n$, the number $\chi_\sA(\vx)=\textstyle \prod_{i \in \sA}x_i$ is the parity function or exclusive-or (XOR) over the bits $(x_i)_{i \in \sA}$.
+We write a parity function of $\alpha$ bits XOR$_\alpha$.
+The set of parity functions over $n$ bits form a linearly independent basis \citep{o2014analysis} and, as such, being able to model the partition functions guarantees that one can model any other Boolean function over that domain.
 Put another way, the decision boundaries of XOR$_\alpha$ are at least as complicated as those for any other $\alpha$-variable Boolean function: there is one between every possible pair of feature vectors.
-Additionally, there are no Boolean functions that are less well approximated by a linear threshold than XOR$_\alpha$, which we discuss in further detail in Appendix \ref{app:xor_approx}.
 For these reasons, XOR is our polythetic function of choice in derivations, examples, and experiments.